 On November 1, 1982, the City of San Francisco became owner of the Potrero yard property, paying Bethlehem one dollar.
 Todd Shipyards purchased the machinery and other assets of Bethlehem's San Francisco operation for $14 million.
 Todd repaired ships here for some years.

-Today, BAE Systems San Francisco Ship Repair continues the ship repair business on about 15 acres of land in the northeast of Pier 70 that is leased from the Port of San Francisco.
+For many years BAE Systems San Francisco Ship Repair continued the ship repair business on about 15 acres of land in the northeast of Pier 70 leased from the Port of San Francisco.
 At the end of 2016, BAE ended their operation of the shipyard and another company briefly operated it.
 However, a business dispute ended that arrangement.
 Currently, the Port of San Francisco is working to find a tenant to resume shipyard operations here.
-One of the largest repair facilities on the west coast, it can handle ships of almost any size, including very large cruise ships.
-Over 175 union shipworkers are employed here on an average working day, and Pier 70 was the largest heavy industrial operation in San Francisco.
+One of the largest repair facilities on the west coast, the facilities at Pier 70 can handle ships of almost any size, including very large cruise ships.
+In recent years, several hundred union shipyard workers were employed here on an average working day, and Pier 70 was the largest heavy industrial operation in San Francisco.

 Much of the historical architecture built to support shipyard operations over the years is still standing, though in serious need of repair.
 One of these buildings, the machine shop, dating from 1883, was used continuously until early 2004, when seismic concerns forced the Port to close the building.
-Rehabilitation of the most important historic buildings will get underway in Fall 2014.
+Rehabilitation of the most important historic buildings is well underway.